raj3shp/raj3shp.github.io/ctf-hackthebox-remote.md

  </xsl:template> </xsl:stylesheet> '
 ```
 Got the user flag `type c:\Users\Public\user.txt`

+### Privilege Escalation

-* Now for finding privilege escalation to root, I spent too much time looking around the system and finding missing patches, etc but no luck.
+Now for finding privilege escalation to root, I spent too much time looking around the system and finding missing patches, etc but no luck.
 Hmm, the name of the machine is `remote` so there must be a remote access service that we can exploit.
 Did some service enumeration and found that TeamViewer is running.
 That's probably the way in.

 * In Metasploit, I noticed `windows/gather/credentials/teamviewer_passwords` module.
 So I spent the time to now get a proper shell into my msfconsole.
 I ended up using following commands in my existing reverse shell: